Get Your Stress Leave Certificate Online

 What if I cannot get a GP appointment for stress?

-NHS GP wait times in the UK average two to three weeks for a routine appointment.
+NHS GP appointment waits vary widely by practice and can run to several weeks for a routine appointment.
 If you need a stress leave certificate and cannot see your GP quickly enough, a private online service such as MedicalCert can issue a same-day certificate following an online consultation with a GMC-registered doctor.
-The certificate carries the same legal weight as one issued by your NHS GP.
+Most UK employers accept a private certificate as evidence, though this is at their discretion under their absence policy.
 You do not need to be registered with the private service as your regular GP.

 Am I eligible for stress leave on a zero-hours or part-time contract?

 Yes.
 Following the April 2026 SSP reforms, the previous minimum earnings threshold (Lower Earnings Limit) for Statutory Sick Pay has been abolished.
 Part-time workers, zero-hours contract workers, and lower earners who previously did not qualify for SSP now do.
 SSP is payable from day one of absence at £123.25 per week or 80% of average weekly earnings, whichever is lower.
-Stress-related absence on any type of employment contract is treated identically to physical illness.
+Stress-related absence on any type of employment contract is treated in the same way as physical illness.
 GOV.UK SSP guidance

 What happens when my stress leave certificate expires?